mecotrade/kidtracker/README.md

 to protect devices from unwilling commands even if user account is compromised.
 4. Any user having access to a device can list all other user having access to this device.

-And last, but not least, it is free of change and ads :).
+And last, but not least, it is free of charge and ads :).

 ## Getting started